What to do when your country is supposed to be a democracy but it feels rigged

 To change the system of voting, and therefore the type of democracy you have, there is always some level that you can start working at today.
 You simply have to identify that level.

 In most democracies, that level is with the parties themselves.
 As the internal politics of parties are a speciality that few get involved in, this is an area where a militant few can make a large difference.
 I keep raising the point, how is it that the CDU, in Germany, was founded by pro-life Catholics, and dominated by pro-life Catholics, yet they took the lead in legalizing abortion in Germany?
-That's because the CDU has a women's committee that was taken over by some determined women, and they made the pro-abortion position the official position of the CDU even though most members of the CDU were opposed to it, and the laws were passed as soon as the CDU regain power.
+That's because the CDU has a women's committee that was taken over, in 1973, by some determined women, and they made the pro-abortion position the official position of the CDU even though most members of the CDU were opposed to it.
+Thanks to the determined effort by the women on the women’s committee, the laws legalizing abortion were passed as soon as the CDU regained power.
 See Control Of A Political Party Entails Engagement With The Guts Of Its Committee System.

 At the federal and state level, RCV is used for congressional and presidential elections in Maine; state, congressional, and presidential general elections in Alaska; and special congressional elections in Hawaii.